-- Student will receive an email with instructions for polishing and publication.

-- Polishes include feedback from the Program Director and Associate Vice President and formatting items for publication.

-- Student will receive the dissertation with the approval page inserted.

-- Student will be asked to:

-- o Make requested revisions within text

-- Update approval page

-- Answer question about figures and tables

-- Provide de-identification information

-- EdD Office will work with the student to complete the requested polishes.
-Approved dissertation will be named Last Name\First Name\FINAL.
+- Student will receive an email with instructions for polishing and publication. - Polishes include feedback from the Program Director and Associate Vice President and formatting items for publication. - Student will receive the dissertation with the approval page inserted. - Student will be asked to: - Make requested revisions within text - Update approval page - Answer question about figures and tables - o Provide de-identification information - Doctoral Office will work with the student to complete the requested polishes.
+Approved dissertation will be named Last Name_First Name_FINAL.
 When approved, student will receive instructions for publication.